zotosk/weatherApp/README.md

 # weatherApp

-Get Weather data from Weather API using JSON Parsing In progress..
+Get Weather data from Weather API using JSON Parsing- In progress..

 ![](images/imgWeather.JPG)